th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 ## Configuration

-The available configuration fields for a pin are listed below.
+The configuration fields available for a pin are listed below.

 - `name` (mandatory) - reflects a pin’s main purpose and is used in the configuration file describing corresponding links;
 - `connection-type` (mandatory) - sets the connection type used by the pin (starting from th2-infra v1.6.0, the options are `mq`, `grpc-client` or `grpc-server`; for earlier versions, possible values are `mq` or `grpc`)
 - `attributes` (optional) - define the type of message streams which go through this particular pin;
-- `settings` (optional) - section specifies two settings that configure which strategy will be used while declaring queues in rabbitMq: `storageOnDemand` and `queueLength`;
+- `settings` (optional) – the section specifies two settings determining the strategy to be used to declare queues in RabbitMQ: `storageOnDemand` and `queueLength`;
 - `filters` (optional and available only for `mq` connection type) - section describes what messages/metadate can go through this particular pin.
 Filters can be applied to `metadata` or `message` and contain the following parameters: `field-name`, `expected-value`, `operation`.
 - `service-class` – should be specified if the pin is a gRPC-client (in other words, if it is specified as the “from” component in a config for any link);
 - `service-classes` – should be specified if the pin is a gRPC-server (in other words, if the pin is specified as the “to” component in a config for any link).